Last Updated on

 Related Article: 6 Sweet Facts About Favorite Pinoy Candies

-What started as a 5-member staff that included two helps has grown into a successful and progressive national enterprise, serving not just home-baked goodies but also restaurant menu items.
+What started as a 5-member staff that included two helpers has grown into a successful and progressive national enterprise, serving not just home-baked goodies but also restaurant menu items.

 5. Joe Bush Fabric Dye.